Frequently Asked Questions Guide on Wood Fiber

 by Brian Cantin, Senior Grower Advisor

-In all the trials, there has been a minimal change made to growing practises.
+In all the trials, there has been a minimal change made to growing practices.
 However, regardless of which new mix is being trialed, there are always precautionary measures to take and recommendations to follow.

-2. Will a grower need to adjust his water management?
+Will a grower need to adjust his water management?

-4. Will the wood rob nutrients or tie up nitrogen in the media similar to some bark mixes?
+Will the wood rob nutrients or tie up nitrogen in the media similar to some bark mixes?

-5. What types of crops should I use NF Wood for?
+What types of crops should I use NF Wood for?

 As with any soilless mix, discretion has to be used when choosing a mix.
-The one issue that always stood at the forefront of success has been those growers with a good understanding of water management.
+The one issue that always stood at the forefront of success has been a good understanding of water management.
 Consult your sales representative if you are wary about using this product for a particular crop.
 With access to Berger’s Technical Services and a team of grower advisors, they can provide the appropriate support.

-6. Is the NF Wood product hydrophilic or hydrophobic?
+Is the NF Wood product hydrophilic or hydrophobic?

 With its low surface tension, this product is hydrophilic.
 In other words, it has an affinity for water which significantly improves water distribution and the wettability of the substrate.

-8. Does using NF Wood help our environment?
+Does using NF Wood help our environment?

-10. Can you use it as a germinating mix?
+Can you use it as a germinating mix?

-11. Why does it root faster?
+Why does it root faster?

 The coarse peat particles interface and combine with the intertwining NF Wood product to produce optimal aeration and porosity to allow excess water to drain and make oxygen readily available to enhance root production.
 Moreover, preliminary research has demonstrated that roots have an affinity for the NF Wood and appear to use the strands as a path which allows a more rapid development.

-12. Will my crops grow faster in NF mix?
+Will my crops grow faster in NF mix?

 Physiologically, it takes energy for a young transplant or a young seedling to establish a root system.
-With a root system developing rapidly in BM4 NF Wood product, the plant can now shift its energy to producing vegetative growth.
+With a root system developing rapidly in BM4 NF Wood products, the plant can now shift its energy to producing vegetative growth.

-13. How should I expand the NF Wood mix?
+How should I expand the mix?

-The same way any other Berger mix should be expanded; by fluffing the material carefully without causing excessive damage to the particle size and by adjusting the water to optimal levels for potting.
+The same way any other Berger mix should be expanded; by fluffing the material carefully without causing excessive damage to the particle size and by adjusting the water content to optimal levels for potting.
 This will allow you to get the full benefits from all of our growing media.
-This can be done mechanically (bale-breaker) for skyscrapers and 3.8 compressed cubic feet bales, or manually (by hand) for 3.8 compressed cubic feet bales.
+This can be done mechanically for skyscrapers and 3.8 compressed cubic feet bales, or manually for 3.8 compressed cubic feet bales.

-14. How much water should I add while potting?
+How much water should I add while potting?

 Ideally, you want to add enough water so that when you compress a handful of mix and reopen your hand, the ball of moistened material holds together.
 If it falls apart, you can add more water.
 However, very little water should be running out of the mix when you squeeze the material, only a couple of drops, if any.
-As a general rule of thumb, for most horticultural greenhouse growing media produced by Berger, you can add approximately ½ gallon (nearly 2L) of water per cubic foot of mix.
+As a general rule of thumb, for most horticultural greenhouse growing media produced by Berger, you can add approximately ½ gallon of water per cubic foot of mix.

 Unlike perlite and other solid aggregates which cannot be compressed, NF Wood is very compressible and also extremely light weight.
 In fact, pure NF Wood can be compressed up to 10:1 without causing any damage to the fibers.
 Moreover, since it has such a low density, the weight of the bale won’t increase significantly even though there is more material in each bale compared to traditional substrates.

-Like any other Berger mix, our formulations are customizable in order to cater to your particular needs.
+Our formulations are customizable in order to cater to your particular needs.
 All custom mix requests go through a methodical process of evaluation that takes many factors into consideration including the agronomical feasibility.
 If necessary, we will run some tests in our laboratories or trials in our greenhouse to make sure we deliver a substrate that meets your expectations.